-The committee wishes to congratulate the University of Cyprus and the involved departments and colleagues for committing to such a timely, robust, and promising PhD programme.
+The committee wishes to congratulate the University of Cyprus and the involved departments and colleagues for committing to such a timely, robust, and promising MA programme.
 It is of vital importance for society at large as well as for the university that we train gender researchers who can contribute both to societal institutions and policy making, to the work within NGOs and to scholarship and teaching in universities.
 This means that more resources, both material, infrastructural and visibility-oriented would be helpful for all dimensions of the programme.
-As it stands, it demonstrates exceptional commitments by dedicated staff and visiting scholars with high profiles and experience with PhD education who make the best of what they have.
+As it stands, it demonstrates exceptional commitments by dedicated staff and visiting scholars with high profiles and experience with postgraduate education who make the best of what they have.
 The committee thinks the university should consider all possibilities for further supporting the programme, which is clearly a flagship of the university with high impact on society, democracy and a range of urgent questions ranging from gender equality and sexual rights, to migration and climate change, demographic and political economic change, and arts, literature and culture.
 Ideally, it should be its own department and endowed with a chair; that way the long-term security of the programme would be guaranteed.

-The programme trains interdisciplinary scholars who are qualified to study and assess key societal problems and phenomena through the lens of gender and intersectional perspectives on power.
+The programme trains students to be qualified to study and assess key societal problems and phenomena through the lens of gender and intersectional perspectives on power.
 This means they are highly sought after in the broader labour market and can perform a variety of tasks related to gender, equality and justice.
-At the same time, there is no gender studies department at the university which means that those who wish to pursue academic careers must do so within disciplines or seek employment abroad.
-We urge the university to think about the future academic job prospects of its graduates as they relate to building robust scholarly traditions in Cyprus in dialogue with international fields.
+In addition, students are qualified to apply for PhD programmes in gender studies in Cyprus and internationally.
+In terms of the relationship between MA and PhD, the committee wishes to strongly urge the university to think about the future academic job prospects of its graduates as they relate to building robust scholarly traditions in Cyprus in dialogue with international fields.
 Gender studies is today a vibrant discipline with its own journals, conferences, training programmes and in many places, full departments.
 In a time when democracy is under threat in many ways and places, it is vital that universities support this work.

-As an interdisciplinary programme, the PhD in gender studies follows all the procedures of the university in terms of its structures, execution and assessments.
+As an interdisciplinary programme, the MA in gender studies follows all the procedures of the university in terms of its structures, execution and assessments.
 It is a successful collaboration between dedicated departments and administrators which points to high levels of collaboration and collegiality.
 At the same time, most of the labour of teaching, supervision, administration and coordination of programme content falls in the hand of a small number of people and is done on top of other workloads.
 This makes the programme vulnerable.
 With more resources and infrastructure, the long-term teaching and supervision needs of the programme, as well as its ability to stay up to date with international developments, could be better accommodated.
 For instance, if there were more department-like conditions, there would be more resources for recruitment, research funding, as well as library and other resources.
 This would benefit both students and staff.